mahdirahmangithub/CafeBazaarCloud-Mail/README.md

 # Introduction

-CAfe Bazaar Cloud mail template made by MJML, a markup language created by [Mailjet](https://www.mailjet.com/) and designed to reduce the pain of coding a responsive email.
+Cafe Bazaar Cloud mail template made by MJML, a markup language created by [Mailjet](https://www.mailjet.com/) and designed to reduce the pain of coding a responsive email.
 Its semantic syntax makes it easy and straightforward while its rich standard components library fastens your development time and lightens your email codebase.
 MJML’s open-source engine takes care of translating the MJML you wrote into responsive HTML.

+Main templates source files are:

+index.mjml
+index-fa.mjml

+that exported as ready to edit/send as HTML mail in:

+index.html
+index-fa.html

+Footer mode template files:

+footer.mjml
+footer-fa.mjml

+that exported as ready to edit/send as HTML mail in:

+footer.html
+footer-fa.html

 <p align="center">
   <a href=" " target="_blank">